Crilum/pyqt5-weather-app/README.md

 Note: `weatherUi.py` must be run in the same directory as the ui files.

 ## Issues
 Because the API used in this app is free, sometimes, near the end of the month, it runs out of free Heroku Dynos.
-If you get an error about a bad API response, you can check if it legitimate by going to https://weatherdbi.herokuapp.com.
+If you get an error about a bad API response, you can check if the error is legitimate by going to https://weatherdbi.herokuapp.com.
 If you get a page that says `Application Error`, chances are the API ran out of free Dynos.
+Otherwise, please make a new Issue.

 ##### Solution
 The number of available Heroku Dynos resets at the beginning of each month, so you might just have to wait..
 Sorry.